 We are grateful for your continued donations of small, clean items of recycling for our STEM area

-The children have been developing a wide range of skills through independent learning opportunities in class and outdoors..
+The children have been developing a wide range of skills through independent learning opportunities in class.

-This week we have introduced the letter sounds q, x and z as well as revising some of our ‘tricky’ words
+This week we have introduced the letter sounds j and w as well as revising our 1 ‘tricky’ words I and the

-We continue to use core reading book resources in school as we begin to develop developing the children’s reading comprehension skills, exploring the cognitive strategies of activating, inferring, monitoring/clarifying, questioning, searching/selecting, summarizing, and visualising.
+We have also started to use core reading book resources in school as we begin to develop developing the children’s reading comprehension skills, exploring the cognitive strategies of activating, inferring, monitoring/clarifying, questioning, searching/selecting, summarizing, and visualising.

-We had another Friday ‘dictation/spelling’ written activity.
+We also started our regular Friday ‘dictation/spelling’ written activity.
 Each week the children will be asked to spell two or three words using the sounds we know, and also to accurately write two of our tricky words.
 Please keep practising this skill at home.

 Numeracy and Maths